-Assessment of 2017 key objectives by the Committee
+Assessment of 2018 Key Objectives by the Committee

-The 2017 Corporate Objectives were approved by the Board of Directors, upon recommendation of the Committee at the beginning of the most recently completed financial year.
-The Committee monitored on a quarterly basis the progress made by Management toward achieving said objectives.
-As part of its duties and responsibilities and in conjunction with the year-end assessment, the Committee reviewed the realization of the Corporation's objectives and thereafter met with Management and in camera to discuss and consider each element contained in the 2017 Corporate Objectives.
-In particular, Management made a special presentation on the Orion transaction, the highlights of which are presented below.
+The 2018 Key Objectives were approved by the Board of Directors, upon recommendation of the Committee.
+The Committee monitored on a quarterly basis the progress made by management toward achieving said objectives.
+The Committee reviewed achievements against the Corporation's objectives and thereafter met with management and in camera to discuss and consider the payout under the short-term incentive program.